PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/4-how-tos/6-multiple-billing-period/README.md

 ### 4. React when billing period changes

-You should react when your customer click on billing period selection and hide the component which does not match the selected billing period.
+You should react when your customer clicks on billing period selection and hide the component which does not match the selected billing period.

    ```html{113n124}
       <fieldset>